async-rs/async.rs/source/blog/2019-11-07-async-std-0-9-12-async-await-is-ready.html.md

      });
 }
 ```

+_Note_: This examples still needs the `unstable` feature of the library.

 The `JoinHandle` makes it easy to spawn tasks and retrieve their results in a uniform fashion.
 Also, every spawned task is stored within a single allocation, making this process quick and efficient.